 Check out the website from the authors.
 A movie is possibly being released in 2011.

 Do you enjoy spy novels and Cold War thrillers?
-I do not really care for fiction much but I loved this book because it is true!
+I do not really care for fiction much so I loved this book because it is true!
 Tower of Secrets: A Real Life Spy Thriller is the incredible story of Victor Sheymov, a former KGB agent, who had access to the most secret Soviet intelligence.
 As a result of his growing aversion to the workings of the communist party and its ideals, Victor decided to defect to the United States.
 This stranger than fiction account describes the intricate maneuvering he had to perform in order to get he and his family to political asylum.
 Any misstep would have been lethal.
 This is a gripping read for anyone that would enjoy the genre or the era.